ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 * Owner - Visualise the actor
 * Time - Place on a timeline
 * Space - Place on a map
-* Action - Visualise the action
+* Action - Visualise the action, bootstrap from action space (a category of actor performs actions from their action space)
 * Effect - Quantify the effect
 * Cause/Reaction - What other action/actor caused it, how actors react with actions.